MohamedKhedr700/core-auth/README.md

 The `manager_workers` array is responsible for defining the auth managers and workers. and we can add our custom auth managers and workers.

-The `AuthManager` is responsible for handling the system authentication process.
+The `AuthChannel` is responsible for handling the system authentication process.

 Each auth manager has its own workers, and each auth worker has its own authentication name/worker.

-When we call `AuthManager` authenticate method, it will call the matched auth worker with the given credentials.
+When we call `AuthChannel` authenticate method, it will call the matched auth worker with the given credentials.

-We can add a custom auth worker to use it with the `SystemLoginProvider` auth manager or any other new auth manager.
+We can add a custom auth worker to use it with the `SystemAuthChannel` channel or any other auth channel.

 ### Auth Workers
 #